 Reading before going to sleep is something many people do in order to relax and bring down their minds from the hectic thoughts of the day.
-If you are in possession of an e-reader with a backlight, this is made a lot easier.
+If you are in possession of an e-reader with a backlight, like the Kobo Glo, this is made a lot easier.
 However, the backlight of an e-reader may actually be so bright that it prevents relaxing and instead keeps you awake, reading for longer than intended.
 This is caused by too bright, partially blue light being emitted by the LED backlight.
 Because of this, while reading, you do not actually become sleepy.
 The effect is similar to reading with cool white light from your bedside lamp.

 Even if you are not necessarily affected as much by the blue light but just by the brightness, it may be possible to replace the LEDs in your e-reader.
 Now, the post I linked has more pictures attached to it than this one, but I will explain why.